A quick pop quiz for you.

 Attempting to launch a new and improved product or service?
 Demarketing can redirect your customers’ behaviour to make investments that support your objectives.

-You can easily see how demarketing is a necessary component to any marketing strategy.
+You can easily see how demarketing is a necessary component of any marketing strategy.

 How to Develop a Demarketing Strategy